-Back in the 1980s, a young Joe Rogan got into Taekwondo after his coaches told him it was the superior martial art.
-That was the case for every discipline back then; they all believed they were the best and swore by it.
-This was a notion the Rogan claims has now been debunked by the UFC.
+Back in the 1980s, a young Joe Rogan started training Taekwondo after his coaches told him it was a superior martial art.
+At the time, it was very common for each and every fighting form to believe and claim they were the best.
+This notion has been debunked by the UFC, says Rogan.

-The notion of any one martial art being superior to the rest is inherently flawed since a fight with trained athletes would bring about unpredictable circumstances.
-A mix of different styles of martial arts would then become paramount to success.
+The idea of one martial art being superior to the rest is inherently flawed since a fight with trained athletes would bring about unpredictable circumstances.
+A mix of different styles would then become paramount to success.

-“Every discipline believed they had the very best discipline…..And it took the UFC to slam everything together and go, ‘oh Jesus half of the stuff is f*cking useless’.”
+“Every discipline believed they had the very best discipline…..And it took the UFC to slam everything together and go, ‘oh Jesus half of the stuff is f*cking useless’,” the host of JRE said on his podcast episode with Jimmy Corsetti and Dan Richards.

-UFC 309 was a spectacle in itself and as such Jones’ Taekwondo kick wasn’t the only thing Rogan took away from the event.
+UFC 309 was a spectacle.
+And Jones’ Taekwondo kick wasn’t the only thing Rogan took away from the event.

 Joe Rogan’s UFC 309 hat

-Rogan keeps getting the coolest memorabilia, specifically hats from fighters from different parts of the country, just one of the perks of his job as a UFC commentator.
+Rogan keeps collecting the coolest of memorabilias from fight nights — specifically hats from fighters. just one of the perks of his job as a UFC commentator.

-During UFC 309, Ramiz Brahimaj, an American fighter with Albanian roots, joined the elite group and gifted Rogan an Albanian hat, which belonged to his grandfather.
-He explained the importance of it in his post-fight press conference and said,
+During UFC 309, Ramiz Brahimaj, an American fighter with Albanian roots, gifted Rogan an Albanian hat that belonged to his grandfather.
+He explained the importance of it in his post-fight press conference, saying,

 “Oh that’s an Albanian Plis, that was my grandfather’s and it’s like a tribal hat….Tell him to take care of that thing.
 It was my grandfather’s.”